nickreserved/mouse_poly-click_canceler/README.md

 When you run the program nothing appears.
 No window, no system tray icon, no console, nothing.
 If you want to stop it, kill it from Task Manager.

-The source code runs on Windows 95 and later.<br>
+The program runs on Windows 95 and later.
-The binaries probably not.<br>
-If there is an interest for binaries for Windows 95, send me an email.

 It works as follows:
 - If a mouse-button-release event comes, then: